LDAP Gateway

 Part of the replicated dataset is a virtual .ssh/authorized_keys file for

 each user.
-The change address is the simplest way to set the RSA key(s) you
+The change address is the simplest way to set the key(s) you

 intend to use.
 Simply place a key on a line by itself, the full SSH key